It started with a blog ...

 In Summer 2013, we started hosting the first visitors in our Guest Residence.
 We kept the blog name, Palazzo Pizzo.

-Where does the name "Palazzo Pizzo" comes from?
-It was the blog's name!
+Where does the name "Palazzo Pizzo" come from?

 Our house is not a palace like the ones for queens and princesses.
-It is that Italians do call a beautiful large old house, or any residential building "a palazzo".
+It is that Italians do call a large house, or any residential or public building "a palazzo".
 No matter if the building is beautiful or ugly, old or new, it is a “palazzo”.
-And a single, fairly large, house with a garden in the country side would be called "a villa".
+And a single, fairly large, house with a garden in the countryside would be called a "villa".

-Don't they have simple houses in Italy? - you might wonder.
+Don't they have any simple houses in Italy, besides “palazzi” and villas? - you might wonder.

-If you translate "house" into Italian, it's the word "casa".
-This word indeed is used for any "house" - that is not a building, or "villa".
-However, it is also a term used by Italians for their "home", like in "casa mia" which means "my home".
-This "casa mia" could be a "house" or an "apartment".
-But Italians wouldn't say let's go to "my apartment".
-It's "andiamo a casa mia".
+Of course there is a “casa”, the translation for "house".
+This word indeed is used for any "house" - that is smaller than a “palazzo” or "villa".
+However, it is also a term used by Italians for "home", like in "casa mia" which means "my home".
+So, “casa mia" could be a house, a villa, a palazzo - or even just an apartment.
+And apartments are always in a … palazzo (apartment building).

 Have I lost you?

-Over 40 years ago my husband CC was born in Vibo Valentia, in the region of Calabria.
-This the most Southern part on the Italian mainland.
-The peak of the boot!
-Only Sicily is further South.
-At that time his parents, originally from Venice and Torino were based in Vibo Marina, just 4 km Southwest of Pizzo.
+Over 40 years ago my husband CC was born in Vibo Valentia, the capital of the same named region of Calabria, the most southern part of the Italian mainland.
+Only Sicily is further south.
+At that time his parents, originally from Venice and Turin were based in Vibo Marina, just 4 km southwest of Pizzo.
 They loved the place and kept their "casa" even when they moved further on to other places around the globe.

 Many, many years later, when CC and I had met, I wanted to get to know his birthplace, Calabria.
-And so off we went with my car.
+And so, off we went with my car.
 From Germany to Venice first.
 And then from Venice non-stop to Calabria in 11 hours.
 We had a fantastic summer!
 We visited Tropea and Scilla, but most of the time we went to Pizzo.
 A laid back, charming old village on top of a rock, 54 meters above the sea.
 Here, they say, the delicious tartufo ice cream was invented.
-And therefor there are bars all over the place selling the most delicious ice cream of Italy.
-The most beautiful moment of the day is sitting in the piazza in the sunshine at noon and all church bells are ringing at the same time and the sound of Ave Maria is transmitted via speakers ... for me it feels like I have yet arrived in paradise - just without being dead yet.
+And therefore there are bars all over the place selling the most delicious ice cream of Italy.
+The most beautiful moment of the day is sitting in the piazza in the sunshine at noon and all church bells are ringing at the same time and the sound of Ave Maria is transmitted via speakers ... this moment for me feels like having arrived in paradise - just without being dead yet.